artomweb/3d_wordclouds/README.md

 python generate_freq.py <URI>
 ````

-3. For the program to run blender, `blender` needs to be accessible from the commandline

-Alternatively run WordPile.py with blender as the URI as an argument after '--'
+3. For the program to run blender, `blender` needs to be accessible from the command line.
+Alternatively if this fails run WordPile.py with blender, with the URI as an argument after '--'

 ````
-blender -b --python WordPile.py -- <URI>
+<path_to_blender> -b --python WordPile.py -- <URI>
 ````